 In short, because he asked me to.
 Before he asked, I used “on the autism spectrum,” and this is why.

-Sometimes I am asked which articles are my or my son’s favorites – a random selection of favorites is listed in the side bar as well.
+Sometimes I am asked which articles are my or my son’s favorites – a random selection of favorites is included here as well.

 Am I Really Into Star Trek?